gabrielmbrum/OS-studies/README.md

 - "Operating Systems: Three Easy Pieces" - REMZI

 # Contents
-- Introduction to OS
+Chapter 2: Introduction to OS

-- Virtualization
+Part I: Virtualization
+- Chapter 4: the abstraction of the process